 Questions that ask students for personal information are strictly prohibited.
 These types of questions may compromise anonymity and/or may be a violation of the Family Educational Rights and Privacy Act (FERPA).
-If you are unsure about a question, you should contact the Center for Academic Excellence and Support (email@example.com).
+If you are unsure about a question, you should contact the the Learning and Teaching Nexus (email@example.com).

 Delivery Methods and Question Formats

 There is no doubt that the most important part of this process is the way you introduce the purpose of mid-semester evaluations to your class.
 Being positive and enthusiastic about the process is essential and can serve to reduce any anxiety students may have about thoughtfully and truthfully completing the evaluations.
 Presenting the mid-semester evaluation as another tool you can use to gauge student learning and identify specific challenges students may be facing can help students understand the value of this exercise.

 Online Delivery System